anti-mony/To-Do-Auto/README.md

 * "Help.txt" contains information on how to actually go through with the program.

-2. Everything outside is just the bits of code.
+2. Everything outside.

+* The ".cpp" files are just bits of code of the program.

 * "Key.xlsx" contains the key words , not completely but close to maximum.